The last two decades have seen major changes in the travel landscape.

-Another avenue which is growing in popularity is working for a start-up company as part of an internship.
+Another avenue that is growing in popularity is working for a start-up company as part of an internship.

 These roles offer the chance for business employees to get hands-on experience and quickly learn new professional skills due to the requirement of everyone to chip in.
 They also offer the opportunity to travel as the company grows into new territories.

-However, internships are part of American college tradition, with the most desired opportunities at companies often having recruitment processes which go far beyond that of a full-time role.
+However, internships are part of American college tradition, with the most desired opportunities at companies often having recruitment processes that go far beyond that of a full-time role.
 This demand can make them a daunting prospect.

 The better solution is to target cities such as Nashville, Miami, and Austin which are starting to rival the traditional hot spots for start-ups.
 Not only is the competition not as fierce but they allow for a variety of travel experiences compared to New York.